What is shame-resilience?

 I feel braver, I am braver, and I'm certainly more centred in what's important to me, rather than feeling that I am just reacting and fitting in with everyone else all of the time.

-Shame-resilience is for me, and for my child
+My shame-resilience practice is for me, and for my child

-And importantly, with this knowledge, I'm now much better equipped to raise my child as some who knows their self-worth, who lives their life on their terms, who is brave to show up as their authentic self, and who always know they are worthy of love and belonging, and knows that they can handle any struggle without sacrificing their self-respect.
+With this knowledge, I'm now much better equipped to raise my child as some who knows their self-worth, who lives their life on their terms, who is brave to show up as their authentic self, and who always know they are worthy of love and belonging, and knows that they can handle any struggle without sacrificing their self-respect.